Internal Outputs⚓︎

 # First parameter is the state mask, and defines which

-# outputs to control, Second parameter is the channel mask
+# outputs to activate, Second parameter is the channel mask

-# that defines which of those outputs get activated
+# that defines the range of outputs to evaluate.
+Outputs

 jmp_connection.set_outputs(15, 15)